aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2014/aspose-tasks-for-java-8-1-0-release-notes/_index.md

 ## **Major Features**
 ## **Major Features**
 We have implemented new Aspose.Tasks API.
 The API is more clear and easy to use.
-We recomend our customers to start to use the revamped version.
+We recommend our customers to start to use the revamped version.
 Note, we will publish at least three releases of the existing API along side the new version.
 Bugs and any regression issues will be fixed in both versions but new features will be added in the revamped